create3000/x_ite/docs/_posts/custom-shaders.md

 ## Lighting and Transparency

-Lighting is enabled if a Material node is available.
-If a transparent Material node is attached to the Appearance of the Shape node, the Shape is treated as transparent and thus the shader.
+Lighting is enabled if a Material node is used and some lights are on.

+Normally the browser automatically determines the alpha treatment based on material, colors, and images, but you can force a alpha mode by setting the *alphaMode* field of a Appearance node.

 ## Data Type Mapping